Glossary of Botanical Terms

 Seed.
 The ripened ovule consisting of the embryo and its integuments.

 Sepal.
-A division of the calyx.
+A division, or one part of the calyx.

 Shrub.
 A woody plant branched from the base.